syncfusion-content/typescript-docs/TypeScript/Chart/Data-Markers.md

 The appearance of the labels can be customized by using the [`font`](../api/ejchart#members:series-marker-datalabel-font) and [`offset`](../api/ejchart#members:series-marker-datalabel-offset) options.
 The [`offset`](../api/ejchart#members:series-marker-datalabel-offset) option is used to move the labels vertically.
 Also, labels can be rotated by using the [`rotate`](../api/ejchart#members:series-marker-datalabel-rotate) option.

-The following code example shows how to rotate datalabel text and customize the font.
+The following code example shows how to rotate data label text and customize the font.

 {% highlight javascript %}